how-to-kyle/front-end/README.md

   Stretch:
   - [] Pages making HTTP requests do so in a logical manner that is cohesive with the app's state management system.
   - [] Student showed great care and insight when handling token authentication.
-  - [] Student used a modular stystem for all requests (e.g. useFetch custom hook)
+  - [] Student used a modular system for all requests (e.g. useFetch custom hook)

 State Management:
   MVP: